roytang/blog/content/quotes/sig.md

 ---

-Some people, when confronted with a problem, think &quot;I know, I&#x27;ll use regular expressions.&quot; Now they have two problems.
+Some people, when confronted with a problem, think "I know, I&#x27;ll use regular expressions."
+Now they have two problems.

 ---